- About Us

 - Parent’s Corner

-Members of the Holy Name Society – both individually and collectively in our parish – are called to build the kingdom of God by completing corporal and spiritual Works of Mercy.
+Members of the Holy Name Society – both individually and collectively in our parish – are called to build the kingdom of God by performing corporal and spiritual Works of Mercy.
 These works can be categorized into three main areas: Spiritual, Service, and Social.

 Membership in the Holy Name Society is open to all Catholics, men and women, lay, clergy, and religious over the age of 18.
 They must be firm believers in all that the Catholic Church believes and teaches and put these teachings into practice in their daily lives.